remscodes/ngx-testing-tools/website/docs/api/test-beds/pipe.md

 **Default** : `[]`

-Imports template's dependencies for the described pipe.
+Imports dependencies for the described pipe.

 :::note
 It is often used for non-standalone pipe, because standalone pipe embed its own importations.